harness/developer-hub/community/index.md

 ## Join Us

-Connect and learn with us on various mediums.
+Connect and learn with us on various mediums and properties.

 <!-- Custom component -->